bitmagier/sensor-light/README.md

 ## Terms

 Feel free to use anything here for learning, to build your own LED light bar version or make a product out of it and sell it.
-In case you find it useful, I would be delighted to see a donation in Solana to `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.
+In case you find it useful, I would be delighted to see a small donation in Solana to `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.